 Best Time to Visit Hampta Pass

 As this pass is located at a height of 14000+ feet, it is not accessible throughout the year by tourists.
-But you can plan your trek for any month out of six months starting from Mid May to Mid November.
-But it is recommended to plan in the months of Mid July to August if possible, because, in the month of may, Snow in some parts can give you some difficult enroute.
+But you can plan your trek in any month out of six months starting from Mid May to Mid November.
+But it is recommended to plan in the months of Mid July to August if possible, because, in the month of may, Snow in some parts can give you some difficulty.

 Difficulty level of Hampta Pass Trek

 Hampta pass is located at an altitude of 14000+ feet height, which means you should be medically and physically fit to undergo it.
-Although, this trek can be recommended as moderate in terms of difficulty level and you as a fresher can undertake this trek quite comfortably, crossing this height has its own limitations.
+Although, this trek can be recommended as ‘Moderate’ in terms of difficulty level and you as a fresher can undertake this trek quite comfortably, crossing this height has its own limitations.
 At such a high altitude, sickness related to mountains like difficulty in breathing due to lack of oxygen for some personnels can be a hurdle.
 So, a person who is physically fit in terms of cardio means who runs regularly will not find this trek difficult in any way.
-As guidance, you can have 10-12 Diamox tablets to prevent you from acute mountain sickness.
+As guidance, you can have 10-12 Diamox tablets to prevent you from acute mountain sickness and it is highly recommended to carry a small travel medicine kit with you all the time.
 It is further recommended not to have alcohol or smoke during the trek because it will lead you to feel dehydrated and thirsty.

 Actual trekking to the pass starts from the village of Jobri which is 19 Km from the popular hill station of Manali.
 It will take another one hour of drive from Manali to Jobri to reach there.
 After crossing the village of Sethan and Jobra, the road ends at Jobri from where you have to start your trek after crossing a river or Rani Nallah.
 Generally, all the trekkers, agencies who are in the business of hiking and arrangement of such adventurous activity plans their trekking as per the followed itinerary: